-Lisa Goldberg is from Canberra, Australia, where she initiated her music studies in modern bassoon at the Canberra School of Music (Australian Institute of the Arts), receiving a Bachelor of Music followed by a Graduate Diploma in 1997.
-After discovering the baroque and classical bassoon, she took lessons with Simon Rickard who introduced her to all the fundamentals of early music performance including his in-depth knowledge of early reed making.
+Lisa is from Canberra, Australia, and was born in 1972.
+She initiated her music studies in modern bassoon at the Canberra School of Music (Australian Institute of the Arts), where she received a Bachelor of Music, followed by a Graduate Diploma in 1997.
+She then discovered the baroque and classical bassoon, taking lessons with Simon Rickard who introduced her to all the fundamentals of early music performance including his in-depth knowledge of early reed making.
 She was soon after performing with him in the Australian Brandenburg Orchestra.
 In 2002 she moved to the Netherlands with an Ian Potter grant to study historical bassoon with Donna Agrell at the Koninklijk Conservatory, The Hague.
-Since living in Europe Lisa has been playing with many renowned orchestras and ensembles including Freiburg Baroque Orchestra, Anima Eterna, Collegium Vocale, Concerto Copenhagen, Les Musiciens Du Louvre, Nederlandse Bach Vereniging, Gabrieli Consort, B’Rock and the New Dutch Academy, and continues to perform with Pinchgut Opera in Sydney, Australia.
-She is now regularly playing on dulcian, baroque, classical and romantic bassoons, covering a wide range of repertoire and styles.
-Lisa is currently based in Ghent, Belgium.
+Since living in Europe Lisa has been playing with many renowned orchestras and ensembles including Freiburg Baroque Orchestra, Anima Eterna, Collegium Vocale, Concerto Copenhagen, Les Musiciens Du Louvre, Nederlandse Bach Vereniging, Gabrieli Consort, Les Muffatti and the New Dutch Academy, and continues to perform with Pinchgut Opera in Sydney, Australia.
+Lisa is based in Ghent, Belgium.